SKY-AK05/Annotation_check/features.md

 # Annotator AI: Strategic Improvement & Feature Roadmap

-**Document Version:** 1.0
+**Document Version:** 1.1
 **Date:** August 17, 2024
 **Authors:** Principal Product Strategist, Lead Software Architect

 ## 1. Executive Summary

 Annotator AI has successfully established a strong foundation as an in-browser tool for annotation evaluation.
-Its primary value propositions—zero-cost hosting, data privacy, and ease of use for core formats like COCO and CVAT—have been well-realized.
-However, its browser-only architecture, while advantageous for initial adoption, presents significant limitations in performance, scalability, and user experience when handling real-world datasets.
+Its primary value propositions—zero-cost hosting, data privacy, and ease of use for core formats—have been well-realized.
+The recent implementation of a **Web Worker** architecture and **Editable Scores** has significantly fortified the platform, addressing critical performance and usability issues.

-This document outlines a comprehensive, multi-phased strategic plan to evolve Annotator AI from a promising utility into a robust, scalable, and professional-grade platform.
+This document outlines a comprehensive, multi-phased strategic plan to evolve Annotator AI from a powerful utility into a robust, scalable, and professional-grade platform.
 The roadmap is divided into two primary phases:

-*   **Phase 1: Fortification & Enhancement (0-6 Months):** Focuses on addressing immediate performance bottlenecks, improving user experience, and enhancing developer experience.
-The key objective is to stabilize the current platform and make it significantly more reliable and pleasant to use for the existing feature set.
-This phase primarily involves client-side optimizations and foundational architectural improvements.
+*   **Phase 1: Fortification & Enhancement (0-6 Months):** Focuses on addressing the remaining architectural weaknesses identified in our code review, such as monolithic state management and the lack of data persistence.
+The key objective is to stabilize the current platform, improve the developer experience, and add high-value features that build on the current architecture.

 *   **Phase 2: Scalability & Expansion (6-24 Months):** Focuses on transitioning the core processing logic to a dedicated backend server, unlocking massive performance gains, enabling new classes of features (e.g., project management, collaboration), and establishing a robust CI/CD and testing pipeline.
 This phase will transform the tool into a true platform capable of handling enterprise-level workloads.